mainsail-crew/virtual-klipper-printer/README.md

 ### Setup Instructions:
 1. Clone this repository
 2. Open a terminal in the cloned folder
-3. Run `docker-compose up -d` to build the docker image and start the container in detached mode
+3. Run `docker compose up -d` to build the docker image and start the container in detached mode

 ---